A tried and tested Venice itinerary with stops recommended by locals. Follow this guide to make the most of one, two or three days in Venice, Italy.

 If you visit Venice in summer, make sure you choose a hotel with air conditioning as this is the best weapon to keep them at bay at least while you sleep.

 Venice is cold in the winter and hot in the summer so you will need to pack accordingly.
-Regardless of weather what you will need in Venice are good shoes: Venice can only be discovered on foot and good walking shoes are a must.
+Regardless of weather what you will need in Venice good walking shoes are a must as you will be on your feet most of the time.

-In summer, make sure you also pack a sun hat, sun cream and mosquito repellent.
+In summer, make sure you also pack a sun hat, sun cream and mosquito repellent as mosquitoes here are fierce!

 If travelling to Venice with kids, make sure you keep offering them water as the humidity will make them sweat and overheat easily.